LobsDICE: Offline Learning from Observation via Stationary Distribution Correction Estimation: LobsDICE

 \subsection{Lagrange dual formulation}

-The derivation of our algorithm starts by rewriting the (regularized) distribution matching problem~\eqref{eq:state_transition_matching} in terms of optimizing stationary distribution, rather than policy:
+The derivation of our algorithm starts by rewriting the (regularized) distribution matching problem~\eqref{eq:state_transition_matching} in terms of directly optimizing stationary distribution, rather than policy:

-where $(\gB_*d)(s):=\sum_{a}d(s,a)$ is a marginalization operator, $(\gT_*d)(s):=\sum_{\bar{s},\bar{a}}T(s|\bar{s},\bar{a})d(\bar{s},\bar{a})$ is a transposed Bellman operator, and $(\bar{\gT}_*d)(s,s')=\sum_{a}T(s'|s,a)d(s,a)$ is an operator to construct state-transition distribution from state-action distribution.
 The Bellman flow constraint~\eqref{eq:bellman_flow_constraint} ensures $d(s,a)$ to be a valid state-action stationary distribution of some policy, where $d(s,a)$ can be interpreted as a normalized occupancy measure of $(s,a)$.
 The marginalization constraint~\eqref{eq:marginalization_constraint} enforces $\bar d(s,s')$ to be the state-transition stationary distribution that is directly induced by $d(s,a)$.
-In essence, the constrained optimization problem (\ref{eq:main_objective}-\ref{eq:marginalization_constraint}) seeks the stationary distributions of an optimal policy, which best matches the state trajectories of the expert.
-Once we have computed the optimal solution $(d^*, \bar d^*)$, its corresponding optimal policy can also be obtained by $\pi^*(a|s)=\frac{d^*(s,a)}{\sum_a d^*(s,a)}$.
+In essence, the constrained optimization problem (\ref{eq:main_objective}-\ref{eq:marginalization_constraint}) seeks the stationary distributions of an optimal policy, which best matches the state-transition trajectories of the expert.
+Once we have computed the optimal solution $(d^*, \bar d^*)$, its corresponding optimal policy can also be obtained by normalizing $d^*$ for each state~\cite{puterman1994markov}: $\pi^*(a|s)=\frac{d^*(s,a)}{\sum_a d^*(s,a)}$.

-Note that DemoDICE~\citep{anonymous2022demodice} considers a similar optimization problem to ours, but it deals with the offline IL (i.e. \emph{state-action} stationary distribution matching), whereas we consider the offline IfO (e.g \emph{state-transition} stationary distribution matching).
-Accordingly, the optimization variable $\redb{d}(s,s')$ and the marginalization constraint~\eqref{eq:marginalization_constraint} are added in our formulation.
+Note that DemoDICE~\citep{kim2022demodice} considers a similar optimization problem to ours, but it deals with the offline IL (i.e. \emph{state-action} stationary distribution matching), whereas we consider the offline LfO (e.g \emph{state-transition} stationary distribution matching).
+Accordingly, the optimization variable $\redb{d}(s,s')$ and the marginalization constraint~\eqref{eq:marginalization_constraint} are newly added in our formulation.